Insufficient Credit for Approval

 Lack of Financial Discipline

-Without proper budgeting and financial discipline, individuals could fall into a cycle of recurring debt.
+With proper budgeting and financial discipline, individuals could avoid recurring debt.

 This lack of discipline can result in repeating the same mistakes, ultimately worsening their financial situation.